natelistrom/natelistrom.github.io/_posts/2023-08-12-deus-ex-machina-and-satisfying-story-ending.md

 ---
 layout: post
 title:  "Deus ex machina and the soul of a satisfying story ending"
-description: "To be most satisfying, payoffs in stories should be set up physically, morally, and thematically."
+description: "To be most satisfying, payoffs in stories should be set up logically, morally, and thematically."
 date:   2023-08-12 12:00:00 -0400
 tags: [Story, Craft, Theme, Deus ex machina, Payoff]
 maturity: note